Job Specification

 Ability to develop models and standards to enhance programming

-instruction to others adhering to established aspects and
+instruction to others, adhering to established aspects and

-techniques of fostering positive reenforcement methods designed
+techniques of fostering positive reinforcement methods designed

 for troubled adolescents.

-Ability to communicate with juvenile offenders to foster
+Ability to communicate with juvenile offenders to foster self-assurance

 Ability to recognize and utilize varying levels of supervision

-Ability to oversee and perform military style inspections of
+Ability to oversee and perform military style inspections of living

-living areas and quarters, proper clothing/uniform attire,
+areas and quarters, proper clothing/uniform attire, appropriate

-Ability to supervise the development, oversight, and
+Ability to supervise the development, oversight, and implementation

-responsibility for the appropriate care, well-being, security,
+appropriate care, well-being, security, and custody in the rehabilitation

-and custody in the rehabilitation efforts of juvenile offenders.
+efforts of juvenile offenders.

-Ability to provide instructions to others in applying the
+Ability to provide instructions to others in applying the principles and

-to custody related juvenile delinquency problems and issues.
+juvenile delinquency problems and issues.

 Ability to develop and implement facility master escape plans and